Paula-GS/About-myself/README.md

 #### From 01/03/2012 to 09/02/2015:	Paris Costanera Center

-Title:	Sales and Foreign Customer Service
+## Sales and Foreign Customer Service

 Customer service towards foreign customers, English and Portuguese speakers mainly for the whole department store.
 Also I had in charge the inventory of the Female Contemporary Clothes department external brands.